mkayaaksoy/LatestEarthQuakes-TR-/README.md

-# LatestEarthQuakes-TR-
+# Latest Earthquakes (TR)
+1- Especially many thanks to @orhanayd for earthquakes api.

-Simple chrome extension for the display latest eartquakes in Turkey
+2- It's simple chrome extension for the track earthquakes when you want.